 - And much more

-Membership in the national organization of The Wildlife Society, in The Western Section of The Wildlife Society, and in your local chapter are independent from each other.
+Membership in the international organization of The Wildlife Society, in The Western Section of The Wildlife Society, and in your local Chapter are independent from each other.
 Each level of membership has its own dues as well as member benefits.
-TWS and Section dues are based upon members initial join date and not the calendar year.
+TWS and Section dues are based upon the member’s join date and are good for 12 months and are not based on the calendar year.

 The Western Section has several levels of membership:

 |Standard||$30/yr||Regular membership for Professionals|

 |Standard – Supporting||$60/yr||Regular membership for Professionals, Supporting level|